elasticdog/elasticdog-com/content/How Big Is a Letter Page on a 13" iPad Pro?.md

-When viewing a U.S. letter-sized document (8.5" × 11") on a 13" iPad Pro in portrait mode, the entire page is scaled down to fit the **width** of the screen.
+When viewing a U.S. letter-sized document (8.5" &times; 11") on a 13" iPad Pro in portrait mode, the entire page is scaled down to fit the **width** of the screen.
 Here's the math behind how much smaller it appears.

 ## Step 1: iPad Screen Diagonal Dimension

-To get the physical display size (diagonal in inches), use the formula:
+To get the physical display size (diagonal in inches), we'll use the formula:

 $$
 \text{diagonal} = \frac{\sqrt{\text{width}^2 + \text{height}^2}}{\text{ppi}}